Randal Pinkett: Early life

+Cap and Skull Honor Society, and served two terms as president of MEET, the Rutgers Chapter of the National Society of Black Engineers.

-Raised in East Windsor, New Jersey, Pinkett graduated from Hightstown High School in neighboring Hightstown.
-He began attending Rutgers University in 1989 and graduated summa cum laude in 1994, with a BS in electrical engineering.
-Pinkett is the first African American from Rutgers to become a Rhodes Scholar.
-He went on to attend the University of Oxford from 1994 to 1996 as a member of Keble College, where he earned an MSc in computer science.
-He then attended Massachusetts Institute of Technology from 1996 to 1998, where he graduated with a second MS, this time in electrical engineering, and an M.B.A. from the MIT Sloan School of Management through the Leaders for Global Operations program.
+In 1994, Pinkett was selected as the first African American Rhodes Scholar from Rutgers.
+He attended the University of Oxford from 1994 to 1996 as a member of Keble College, where he earned an MSc in computer science.

+After Oxford, Pinkett attended MIT from 1996 to 1998, where he graduated with a second MS, this time in electrical engineering, and an M.B.A. from the MIT Sloan School of Management through the Leaders for Global Operations program.
 He continued his education at MIT, where he earned a PhD in media arts and sciences from the MIT Media Laboratory in 2001.
 Pinkett's PhD thesis is titled "Creating Community Connections: Sociocultural Constructionism and an Asset-Based Approach to Community Technology and Community Building."